MTjody/ssr-playground/posts/what-went-wrong.md

 2. Search in [Stackoverflow](https://stackoverflow.com/) or Github/other VCS related issues list.
 99% of the errors I've been able to solve have been with the help of searching these forums.
 Just make sure to check the following: are the users having the same error, with a similar setup? i.e. **is it related to your issue**?
 The same error message does not automatically mean your underlying issue is the same.
 Otherwise you might spend hours yanking up the wrong tree, and that's seldom fun.

 ![Screenshot of suggested solution - jackpot](/images/what-went-wrong-jackpot.png)

-### Divide and Conquer

-Consider a scenario where nothing seems to be working anymore, e.g. your web app does not render anymore.
-Instead of debugging and printing a bunch of logs you could try to narrow down the issue by removing your code incrementally.
-Start by removing the latest bits of code that you added, e.g. parts of your new component.
-Does it work now?
-No?
-Keep removing from within your component, and then up the DOM hierarchy until the app renders.
-Now, start adding small increments of your code again, to see if you can figure out exactly what the issue is.

-If you've done this and can't figure out what's wrong, you might be tempted to ask colleagues or the community.
-In this scenario, you'd help others help you by creating a shareable sandbox of your issue.
-How much (or how little code) is needed to recreate the issue?
-When you've got the error environment all setup, there are multiple environments you can use for demonstrating your minimal faulty application, such as [Code Sandbox](https://codesandbox.io/s) or [JSFiddle](https://jsfiddle.net/).

 ## When all else fails